 A day in the life of...

-Departments to date: Corporate (private equity and funds), IT/commercial
+Departments to date: Corporate energy, mining and infrastructure

 About the firm

 Telephone: 020 7919 1000

 Fax:020 7919 1999